dhairyathakker25/knowledgeBaseApp/readme.md

 **Still To Come**

-1. K8's Integration
-2. Unit Tests using Junit and Mockito
+1. Unit Tests using Junit and Mockito
-3. Functional/Integration test
+2. Functional/Integration test
-4. Performance Test using Gatling
+3. Performance Test using Gatling
-5. Liquibase
+4. Liquibase
-6. deploy to K'8 cluster on EKS.
+5. deploy to K'8 cluster on EKS.

 **Author**